Sansepolcro Altarpiece

-The Ascension of Christ (also known as Sansepolcro Altarpiece; Italian: Pala di Sansepolcro) is a painting by Italian Renaissance master Perugino, dating from around 1510.
-It is housed in the Cathedral of Sansepolcro, Tuscany, central Italy.
+The Ascension of Christ (also known as Sansepolcro Altarpiece; Italian: Pala di Sansepolcro) is an oil painting on panel by Italian Renaissance master Perugino, dating from around 1510.
+It is housed in the Cathedral of Sansepolcro, Tuscany, Italy.

 Description

 The works adopts the same composition in the central panel of Perugino's San Pietro Polyptych.
-However, due to the greater sizes, he enhanced some decorative details, such as the ribbons held by the angels.
+However, because of its greater size, he enhanced some decorative details, such as the ribbons held by the angels.
 The work also saw a massive collaboration of the artist's workshop.